DevSaheerHost/mobifixer/README.md

 ## Features in v1.3.0
 - Redesigned "Add Customer" button on Home screen
 - Button animates while scrolling
-- Two new input fields for advance and approx amounts
+- Two new input fields for advance , approx amounts and notes

-## Features (Latest)
+## Features
 - **Add new customer:** Capture name, phone number, mobile model, complaints, and other details.
 - **View customer list:** Quickly browse all customers added so far.
 - **Edit customer details:** Update information as required.